 You may also use your transcript to apply for opportunities after high school, such as colleges, jobs, or the military.
 During this time, your transcript is evidence of the coursework and exams you completed, your grades and academic achievements, and your graduation from high school.

 How can I get a copy of my transcript?

 Your school should give you an unofficial transcript regularly.
 This allows you to check your transcript for accuracy and ask questions about your progress.
 If you have not received a copy of your unofficial transcript, contact your guidance counselor.
-Find further instructions on the Student Records and Transcripts page:

 How do I read a transcript?